 Adriel's Used and Out of Print Bookstore

 Have you heard?
-Adriel's family is traveling to Tanzania, Africa to spend time with family.
+Adriel's family traveled to Tanzania, Africa to spend time with family.
 To help aid their finances for this expensive trip, a friend donated hundreds of books for Adriel to sell.
 This friend has been buying used, discarded, and out of print books for over two decades instead of owning a television.
 His curiosity is as insatiable as Adriel's, so he reads primarily non-fiction with a good sprinkling of novels thrown in.
 All books are in good to very good condition with minimal markings.
 Most hardcovers also have their dust jackets still.
-Over the course of 2018, Adriel will be posting the books, one box at a time, for sale.
+Adriel will be posting the books, one box at a time, for sale.
 You can find this week's selection and the stores they're available on below.
 If Adriel reads a book from the vast selection, she'll review it and post the review along with the week's books for sale.

 This week has some of America’s History!
 I hope you enjoy one of these!